 The Fallbrook Public Utility District changes the painted numbers on the tank to reflect the year incoming seniors at Fallbrook High School will graduate.
 Staff recently painted over the “20,” changing it to “21” to welcome the graduating class of 2021.

 The reason for the annual external makeover dates back 35 years.
-Prior to painting the tank, Fallbrook High seniors took on a longstanding dare.
+Before painting the tank, Fallbrook High seniors took on a longstanding dare.
 They would climb up the hill in the middle of the night, scale the tank and then paint it themselves.

-“Since it’s a long way down, our staff of more than 35 years ago became concerned for their safety,” said Fallbrook’s Noelle Denke.
+“Since it’s a long way down, our staff of more than 35 years ago became concerned for their safety,” said Fallbrook PUD’s Noelle Denke.
 “So we installed a fence around the tank.”

 “And we’ve been doing it ever since,” said Denke.